navant/navant.github.io/content/posts/rag-part1.md

 Start with the baseline configuration, measure your "Triad" scores, and only move to Agentic or Graph architectures when your use case demands complex reasoning or multi-hop relational data.

-*In series we will explore on best practices of Agentic RAG and Knowledge Graph*
+*In Next series we will explore on best practices of Agentic RAG and Knowledge Graph*

 ## ***References***